How Luxury Car Tax Is Calculated in Australia

 Worked example — Buying a $120,000 SUV (standard vs fuel-efficient)

-Alex is considering two vehicles, both with a sticker price of $120,000 (inc-GST and LCT).
+Alex is considering two vehicles, both with an LCT value of $120,000 (including GST but before LCT).
 He is not GST-registered.

 Vehicle A — Standard petrol SUV (9.2L/100km):